whichdigital/fe-techtest/readme.md

 ### Development

-The source files are located in `app/`.
+The source files are located in `src/`.
 If you change a file, webpack will reload your files and refresh the browser for you.
-It's an ES5 environment, so classic javascript only!

 ### Test